exekube/exekube/README.md

         modules/helm-charts/rails-app/
 ```

+⚠️ These tools are relatively mature and work well, but are considered *legacy* here since this framework aims to be [declarative](/)

 #### Declarative workflow (HCL `*.tf` files)

+- `xkt apply live/infra/gcp-ethereal-argon/`
-- `xkt`
+- `xkt apply live/helm-releases/`

-Declarative tools are exact equivalents of the legacy imperative (CLI) toolset, except everything is implemented as a Terraform provider plugin and expressed as declarative HCL (HashiCorp Language) code.
-Instead of writing CLI commands like `xk helm install --name <release-name> -f <values> <chart>` for each individual Helm release, we install all releases simultaneously by running `xkt apply live/helm-releases`.
+Declarative tools are exact equivalents of the legacy imperative (CLI) toolset, except everything is implemented as a [Terraform provider plugin](/) and expressed as declarative HCL (HashiCorp Language) code.
+Instead of writing CLI commands like `xk helm install --name <release-name> -f <values> <chart>` for each individual Helm release, we install all releases simultaneously by running `xkt apply live/helm-releases/<release-name>`.

 ## Feature tracker

-Features are marked with ✔️ when they enter the alpha stage, meaning there's a declarative (except for the Preparation step) *proof-of-concept* solution implemented
+Features are marked with ✔️ when they enter the *alpha stage*, meaning a minimum viable solution has been implemented

 ### Preparation